The following is a list of recognized student organizations at Maryville College. To learn about starting a club or an organization, click here.

 |Environmental Action Team|

 The Environmental Action Team strives, as a collective body and as individuals who value the welfare of the environment as a prerequisite to a fulfilling life, to apply environmentally conscious values to issues in the lives of students on the Maryville College campus.

 Advisor: Mark O'Gorman

 |Fellowship of Christian Athletes|

 FCA's purpose is to minister to college, high school, and any other campus through athletics and sports.
 Doing God's will and having a Christian impact on Maryville College is the main goal of FCA.

 Advisor: Doug Carter

 |Global Citizenship Organization|

-Purpose Statement: To promote inter-cultual exchange between multi-cutural students, faculty, and staff on Maryville College campus and raise cultural tradition awareness amongst the Maryville College community.
+Purpose Statement: To promote inter-cultural exchange between multi-cultural students, faculty, and staff on Maryville College campus and raise cultural tradition awareness amongst the Maryville College community.